mitewwaa/Videos-Database/README.md

 ## Description

-The project aims to facilitate efficient management of video-related data, including user uploads and information about the technologies used in video production.
+The project aims to facilitate efficient management of videos-related data, including user uploads and information about the technologies used in video production.

 ## Files